 4. The AMF selects the serving LMF based on the criteria defined in clause 5.1 or one of the Routing ID if included in the UL NAS TRANSPORT message of step 2.
 The AMF may override the Routing ID based on criteria of clause 5.1.
 The AMF transfers the PRU Association Request to the serving LMF using an Namf_Communication_N1MessageNotify service operation.
 The AMF includes in the Namf_Communication_N1MessageNotify service operation an indication of whether the request corresponds to a PRU subscription.
 The AMF also includes the SUPI, TAI and cell ID of the PRU.

 5a.
 If the AMF indicates in step 4 that the request corresponds to a PRU and if the LMF can accept the PRU Association, the serving LMF returns a PRU Association Accept, as a supplementary services message, using Namf_Communication_N1N2MessageTransfer service operation towards the AMF, and a Correlation ID.
 The Correlation ID is assigned by the serving LMF to identify the serving LMF and optionally the PRU.
-The PRU Association Accept indicates conditions for performing PRU Association updates with the serving LMF which may include a periodic PRU Association update timer and PRU Association update based on a change of PRU location, change of PRU TAI, change of serving AMF.
+The PRU Association Accept indicates conditions for performing PRU Association updates with the serving LMF which may include a periodic PRU Association update timer and PRU Association update based on a change of PRU location, change of PRU TAI, change of serving AMF or change of PRU on/off state.

 NOTE 2: A periodic PRU Association is independent of a periodic NAS Registration and may occur with greater, equal or lesser frequency.